Psych Matters

 Disclaimer:

 This podcast is provided to you for information purposes only and to provide a broad public understanding of various mental health topics.
 The podcast may represent the views of the author and not necessarily the views of The Royal Australian and New Zealand College of Psychiatrists ('RANZCP').
 The podcast is not to be relied upon as medical advice, or as a substitute for medical advice, does not establish a doctor-patient relationship and should not be a substitute for individual clinical judgement.
 By accessing The RANZCP's podcasts you also agree to the full terms and conditions of the RANZCP's Website.
-Expert mental health information and finding a psychiatrist in Australian or New Zealand is available on the RANZCP’s Your Health In Mind Website.
+Expert mental health information and finding a psychiatrist in Australia or New Zealand is available on the RANZCP’s Your Health In Mind Website.